qasim9872/fse-interview-solution/README.md

 1. A Microservices with Spring Boot
 2. Build Automation Tool - Gradle

+## How to submit the exercise

+1. Clone the repo locally.
+2. Complete the exercise.
+3. Share the link of GitHub repo once done for review.

 ## How to Run

 Open the project with IntelliJ or Eclipse or any other IDE of your choice